 STNA Program Description

-The STNA course is rigorous and will give the nurse aide trainee the necessary knowledge and skills to provide basic nursing care to persons who need assistance with their ability to perform activities of daily living or other instrumental tasks in a variety of settings.
-Clinical experience for the STNA course is scheduled at a CMS certified long-term care facility within a 75-mile radius of the college.
+The STNA course is rigorous and will give the nurse aide trainee the necessary knowledge and skills to provide basic nursing care to persons who need assistance with their ability to perform activities of daily living or other tasks in a variety of settings.
+Clinical experience for the STNA course is scheduled at a Center for Medicare & Medicaid Services certified long-term care facility within a 75-mile radius of the college.
 Nurse aide trainees are responsible for their own transportation to and from the clinical site.

-Hocking College’s School of Nursing requires prospective students interested in enrolling in either their Diploma in Practical Nursing or the Registered Nursing Associate of Applied Science in Nursing Program provide documentation of currently being recognized as having an active status designation on the Ohio Nurse Aide Registry which must be maintained prior to starting their first clinical nursing course.
+Hocking College’s School of Nursing requires prospective students interested in enrolling in the Registered Nursing Associate of Applied Science Program to provide documentation of current STNA certification.

 This program is not currently eligible for financial aid.